 Selecting the Grouping Set is a BFMee decision because:

-1. Beamformee knows the channel and can make a better decision on the Grouping to be used for the feedback.
+1. Beamformee knows the channel and can make a better decision on the Grouping set to be used for the feedback.

 2. The Beamformee has to send the feedback within SIFS